Tokyo Travel Guide

 Best Tokyo Hotels for First Time Visitors from Mid-Range to Boutique and Luxury

-Best Tokyo hotels for first time visitors are lodgings close to train stations in essential Tokyo neighbourhoods to explore like Shinjuku, Shibuya, Roppongi, and Akasaka.
-These are our picks of…
+The best Tokyo hotels for first time visitors are lodgings that are close to train stations in the essential Tokyo neighbourhoods to explore, such as Shinjuku, Shibuya, Roppongi, and Akasaka.…

 Our Home Away from Home in Tokyo is a Studio Apartment in Akasaka